The Colorful World of Barbets – 1: Coppersmith Barbet & Malabar Barbet

 This one is similar in size and looks like the Coppersmith Barbet except that this one has an entirely red face lined with blue.
 They both live in tree holes and mainly feed on fruit and nectar.

-Coppersmith Barbet is found in the plains of India and some neighbouring countries.
+Coppersmith Barbet is found in the plains of India and some neighboring countries.
 The name ‘Coppersmith’ comes from the call it makes which, when heard from a distance, sounds like a coppersmith at work…kunk kunk kunk.
-Malabar Barbet is confined to the Malabar hills of Southern India (from where it gets its name).
-I have heard that Malabar Barbet’s call is similar to Coppersmith Barbet’s call but at a faster tempo.
+Malabar Barbet is confined to the Western Ghats of Southern India.
+The call is similar to Coppersmith Barbet’s call but at a faster tempo.

-Even in the Malabar hills, one does not come across the Malabar Barbet very often.
+Even in the Western Ghats, one does not come across the Malabar Barbet very often.
 Perhaps, their numbers have gone down drastically.
 So far, I have seen this bird only twice – normally perched on the top branch of a tree.
 Rapid deforestation may be limiting their food and habitat.